ArtS/arts.github.com/_posts/2019-10-15-how-to-call-json-api-and-display-result-in-asp-net-core-mvc.md

 Things to pay particular attention to:

 - Notice how we get an instance `HttpClient` with the help of `HttpCientFactory`
-- `result.IsSuccessfulStatusCode` needs to be checked before proceeding to retrieve response
+- `result.IsSuccessfulStatusCode` needs to be checked before proceeding to retrieve the response
 - `JsonConvert.DeserializeObject<WeatherForecast>()` call does all the magic of converting JSON response in string form to C# class instance